-Don't bother, though, if you're not used to driving a right-hand-drive car, or panic easily when other motorists break the road rules.
-Bali's traffic is both chaotic and dangerous—get a car with a driver if you can't handle it.
+Don't bother, though, if you're not used to driving a right-hand-drive car or panic easily when other motorists break the road rules.
+Bali's traffic is both chaotic and dangerous.
+Get a car with a driver if you're not up to it.

 - Pros: Great way to explore Bali on your own; allows you to create your own itinerary and bring your friends/loved ones along for the ride

 - Cons: Expensive way of getting around; only right-hand-drive vehicles available; not recommended for newbie car drivers unused to Bali's chaotic driving conditions

 Motorcycle & Scooter Rentals